-In the next five next rows we list the five occupations that make the largest contributions to the Duncan index in each year.
-They are very stable over time-secretaries and administrative assistants make the largest contribution in every year.
+assistants make the largest contribution in every year.
 Registered nurses and bookkeeping clerks appear in four of the five years.
 In the seventh row we report the proportion of the Duncan index contributed by these top five occupations.
 It declines gradually from 13.3 to 8.8 percent over the period.
-This is an initial indication that quantitatively the Duncan index is relatively concentrated in few occupations, as there are 505 occupational categories in each year.
-15 proportion of the Duncan index represented by segregation in these occupations.
-It is quite steady averaging around 2.5 percent over the period.16
+This is an initial indication that quantitatively the Duncan index is relatively concentrated in few occupations, as there are 505 occupational categories in each year.19

 A recent focus of economic research on occupational segregation is STEM occupations.
 While there are many reasons to focus on these occupations, their contribution to overall gender employment segregation is not one of them.
-In the next row we report for each year the
+In the next row we report for each year the proportion of the Duncan index represented by segregation in these occupations.
+It is quite steady averaging around 2.5 percent over the period.20